bcgov/aps-infra-platform/documentation/guides/prom-query.md

-# Query Prometheus Using Service Account
+# Query Kong Metrics Using Service Account

 ## Overview

-Using a service account generated within your namespace, you can send Prometheus queries to get metrics about the namespace in the API Gateway.
-Some examples examples will be provided, but any [PromQL (Prometheus Query Language)](https://prometheus.io/docs/prometheus/latest/querying/basics/) query can be sent.
+Using a service account generated within your namespace, you can send Prometheus queries to retrieve Kong metrics.
+Some examples will be provided, but any [PromQL (Prometheus Query Language)](https://prometheus.io/docs/prometheus/latest/querying/basics/) query can be sent.

 ## Prerequisites